rarelysimple/RarelySimple.AvatarScriptLink/index.md

 }
 ```

 Likewise, to bring this same API up to the latest OptionObject version doesn't require accounting for the new properties.
-Just update the OptionObject version and import the new WSDL.
+Just update the OptionObject version and import the new/updated WSDL into myAvatar.

 ```c#
 [WebMethod]